Philippe-Auguste Jeanron: Paintings

-Jeanron's work as a genre painter, typically depicting scenes from every day life, was strongly influenced by Dutch artists.
+Jeanron's work as a genre painter, typically depicting scenes from everyday life, was strongly influenced by Dutch artists.
 It is uneven in quality.

 His painting Les Petits Patriotes (1831) depicts a group of children defending a barricade.
 The effect is pleasant rather than stirring.

 It is one of a number of works in which Jeanron advocated the rights of man and defended liberty and democracy.

 Une scène de Paris (1833) shows a family of paupers, the father wearing a cockade in his hat, apparently starving in the street while a bourgeois couple strolls away.

 His painting Au camp d’Ambleteuse (1854), which shows a military camp where some soldiers are giving alms to a poor woman with two children, has a striking composition with an unusual sense of space.
 His Paysans des environs de Comborn is artificial and poor quality by comparison.

 Paintings displayed in the Salons were: